JustinGOSSES/spoken-floodplain/README.md

 #### Accuracy & Legal Concerns
 Due to the potential decisions made with this data, there will need to be a disclaimer message like on other products with similar data stating that they should only use authoritative and recent data from FEMA before making any engineering or legal decisions.

+# Documentation
+Some functions are starting to be documented in the docs/index.html file